On this page

 8. Keep a short sales cycle

-The longer you let your prospects make up their mind, the more time they have to look for alternatives.
+The longer you let your prospects decide, the more time they have to look for alternatives.
 If your leads often go cold or your closure rate is low, it could be the long sales cycle.

 Consider reducing the number of days wherever possible, such as follow-ups, or give them an option requiring less decision time.
 There's always room to innovate here to shorten the sales cycle.